TodePond/TodePondDotCom/wikiblogarden/see-it/embiggen/readme.md

 ## Embiggen

-If you're doing a demo to an audience, where you're showing your screen - it could be in person, or on a video call - then you must zoom in.
+If you're giving a demo to an audience, where you're showing your screen - it could be in person, or on a video call - then you must zoom in.

 Zoom in until it feels like you've gone too far.
 And then zoom in the same amount again.